 People who have a severe illness such as cancer or whose immune system is weak are at increased risk of developing shingles.
 For example, people who have AIDS, who are taking medication that suppresses their immune system following an organ transplant, or who are having radiation treatment or chemotherapy for cancer, can develop shingles more easily than people whose immune system is healthy.
 When the immune system is damaged or suppressed, shingles can be severe with an increased likelihood of complications.

-Shingles can be treated with antiviral medications, lotions, pain relieving medication, occasionally corticosteroids and, if the blisters become secondarily infected with bacteria (as can occur with scratching), antibiotics.
+Shingles can also be treated with lotions, pain relieving medication, occasionally corticosteroids and, if the blisters become secondarily infected with bacteria (as can occur with scratching), antibiotics.

 Over-the-counter pain-relieving medications such as paracetamol may be needed.
 Cool wet compresses and aluminium acetate lotion can help with the itch.
 Not scratching the rash can help avoid scarring.

 Shingles in younger people who have a healthy immune system is likely to resolve without complications.

 Shingles in older people can also resolve without complications, although around half of those over 50 experience continuing nerve pain called post-herpetic neuralgia (PHN).